Bit-Quill/valkey-glide/java/README.md

 ## Supported Valkey Versions

-GLIDE for Valkey is API-compatible with open source Valkey version 6 and 7.
+GLIDE for Valkey is API-compatible with open-source Valkey version 6 and 7.

 ## Current Status